If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 BEST HAIR DRYER

 If you’re planning on incorporating clippers into your haircut, you’re going to want a hairdryer because many clippers can’t handle cutting wet hair.
-Ann mentioned BaByliss hair dryers as an excellent option, and SPY recommends the BaBylissPro Nano Titanium Hair Dryer.
+Shim mentioned BaByliss hair dryers as an excellent option, and SPY recommends the BaBylissPro Nano Titanium Hair Dryer.
 It’s a little expensive, but you want something consistent, durable and high-quality.
-Anything less will only make cutting your own hair at home more difficult.
+Anything less will only make getting the hair you want at home more difficult.

 BEST NECKLINE SHAVING TEMPLATE